Rio Grande Gorge: National Wild and Scenic River

 In 1968, the Rio Grande was among the first eight rivers the US Congress designated into the National Wild and Scenic Rivers System to protect outstanding resources values.
 The Wild and Scenic River flows through the Rio Grande Gorge Recreation Area.
-The recreation areas include the Wild Rivers area in the north and the Orialla Verde area in the south, which provide hiking, boating, fishing and camping facilities.
+The recreation areas include the Wild Rivers area in the north and the Orilla Verde area in the south, which provide hiking, boating, fishing and camping facilities.

 Rio Grande del Norte National Monument

 The gorge and 242500 acre of surrounding land was designated a national monument, Rio Grande del Norte National Monument, on March 25, 2013.

 Whitewater

 The gorge has Class II to Class V white water rapids that are managed for recreation by The U.S. Bureau of Land Management (BLM).
 The BLM maintains two developed recreation areas along the river that include hiking, biking and other recreational opportunities.
 In New Mexico, The Rio Grande has two main sections for rafting near Taos: the Taos Box and the Racecourse Run.
 The Taos Box, a more dramatic, deep canyon, is famous for its big, technical Class IV rapids, while the Racecourse Run is a Class III stretch better suited for first-time rafters and families.